ansys/openapi-common/README.rst

    pip install ansys-openapi-common

-Alternatively, run this code to clone and install the latest version:
+Alternatively, clone and install with:

 .. code::